brycewray/hugo-site/content/posts/2023/06/using-dart-sass-hugo-simpler-way/index.md

 \
 On the other hand: if `grep` **does** successfully detect both desired binaries within the `hugo env` output, the script simply tells you that and jumps down to step 5.\
 \
-(In the Hugo part in particular: if you've specified macOS by setting your `HUGO_ARCH` to `darwin-universal`, an `if-then` conditional uses `xattr` to take care of the macOS "blessing" of the new Hugo binary, as I explained before.)
+(In the Hugo part in particular: if you've specified macOS by setting your `HUGO_OS_ARCH` to `darwin-universal`, an `if-then` conditional uses `xattr` to take care of the macOS "blessing" of the new Hugo binary, as I explained before.)

 4. For each binary, after deleting any existing copy of the binary in the given `PATH` directory, the script extracts the new binary from the newly downloaded `.tar.gz` archive and [moves the binary into a folder designated as being in the system `PATH`](https://zwbetz.com/how-to-add-a-binary-to-your-path-on-macos-linux-windows/).\
 \